UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_18.md

 'The monster under my bedThe monster under my bedThe monster under my bed'
 ```

-We can multiply strings and it concatenates the strings together\!
-Since
-we multiplied by 3, the string is repeated 3 times.

 Notes:

 We saw that we can operate on `float` and `int` values together but what